urbanopt/modelica-builder/README.rst

 If you change the source grammar file you need to regenerate the parser and lexer.

+If your network uses custom certificates, ensure you are on a different network before attempting the following.

-With docker installed, run these commands from this the repo's root directory
+With docker installed, run these commands from this the repo's root directory:

 .. code-block:: bash